Sales Transactions

 Recovering From Cash, Check, or Custom Tendering Issues During Payment

 A cash, check, or custom payment might experience issues during the tendering phase, after tapping Apply Payment.
-One type of issue is when a SCIS mobile device experiences a communications failure while processing the payment.
-A different tendering issue is when the SCIS application is closed while a payment is tendering.
+One issue is when a SCIS mobile device loses connection while processing the payment.
+Another issue is when the SCIS application is closed while a payment is tendering.

 Note:

-These payment methods are not supported for tendering recovery: Purchase on Account (also called Terms), Gift Card, and Credit Memo.
+These payment methods aren't supported for tendering recovery: Purchase on Account (also called Terms), Gift Card, and Credit Memo.

 The following are typical message prompts and the actions available.